Factbox: Latest on the worldwide spread of the coronavirus

 ECONOMIC IMPACT

-* Shares eased from record peaks on Tuesday as optimism about a global economic recovery was dented by caution before a policy decision by the U.S. Federal Reserve and earnings updates from a number of blue-chip companies.
-[MKTS/GLOB]
+* A gauge of global equity markets was not far from a record on Monday as investors remain bullish about the economic recovery ahead of more corporate results and U.S. data that is expected to underline the strength of the rebound.

-* U.S. consumer confidence jumped to a 14-month high in April as increased vaccinations against COVID-19 and additional fiscal stimulus allowed for more services businesses to reopen, boosting demand and hiring by companies.
+* U.S. manufacturing activity grew at a slower pace in April, restrained by shortages of inputs as rising vaccinations and massive fiscal stimulus unleashed pent-up demand.

-(Compiled by Devika Syamnath and Anita Kobylinska; Edited by Timothy Heritage and Arun Koyyur)
+(Compiled by Devika Syamnath and Veronica Snoj; Editing by Grant McCool and Sriraj Kalluvila)

 (c) Copyright Thomson Reuters 2021.
 Click For Restrictions -